-I’ve looked through all of Jen’s current (spring/summer 2020) speaking engagements.
+I’ve looked through all of Jen’s current (2021) speaking engagements.
 All appear to be women’s conferences or events, and her speaking engagement request form says she is a “teacher who helps women…”.

 While this is a good sign that Jen usually does not preach to men or teach men the Scriptures, concerns have been raised that she may be getting too close to, or occasionally crossing this line.
 For example, Jen’s staff position as TVC’s “Executive Director” of children’s and student ministries, depending on the exact nature of her job responsibilities, may (I am making a reasonable inference, as TVC’s website does not explicitly say) require her to teach Scripture to, or exercise improper authority over young men in the student ministry (which includes students through age 18) and men who teach or volunteer in the student ministry.
 The title “Executive Director” makes it sound as though she is over the entire ministry and everyone in that ministry is under her purview.

 There have also been questions about exactly where Jen stands on the biblical role of women in the church.
 That she presents herself as, and is known as, a complementarian is very clear.
 She has stated equally clearly that women are not to hold the office of pastor.
 But beyond that, in listening to and reading her articles and interviews about the importance of women leading in the church, I’m not really clear on what positions of church leadership she thinks are and are not biblical for women.
 For example: May a woman guest preach the Sunday sermon as long as she is not the pastor of that church?
 Teach co-ed adult Sunday School?
 Preach sermons to mixed audiences at conferences?
 Indeed, in the video* below (~32:05), Jen says:

 “We need [women’s] visible leadership.
 How visible?
 As visible as your church’s complementarianism allows.”